HamzaAlSha3r/HamzaAlSha3r/README.md

 # Hi there, I'm Hamza! 👋

-Welcome to my GitHub profile!
+## Welcome to my GitHub profile!

+## I am a student at Birzeit University, pursuing my studies and working on various projects.

-- 📫 How to reach me: hm2003ze@gmail.com
+## 📫 You can reach me by : hm2003ze@gmail.com

 ## Connect with me: